gchers/p/README.md

 and thus the copy-to-clipboard *p* functionality.
 Well, there's a solution: [3].

 # Attack scenarios
 I will produce a more structured threat model.
-For now I propose three attacks, which both require user access to the system.
+For now I propose three attacks, which all require user access to the system.
 I can not think of other attacks, but feel free to add some.

 ## Temporary file
-This program is using for now a temporary file, `~/.p/store` as default.
+This program is using for now a temporary file (`~/.p/store` as default).
 Now, an attacker with user permissions may do something like:
 ```
 $ while [ 1 ]; do [[ -e "~/.p/store.gpg" ]] && cp test evil; done